Food & Climate: The Impact of Food on the Environment

 However, like fertilisers, these chemicals require energy to produce.
 They are also toxic to many other forms of wildlife , including pollinators that help crop plants reproduce , and microbes that keep soils healthy and fertile .

-Agriculture is the biggest emitter of the greenhouse gases nitrous oxide (N₂O) and methane (CH₄), accounting for 80% and 45% of the man-made emissions of these gases respectively.
+Agriculture is the biggest emitter of the greenhouse gases nitrous oxide (N₂O) and methane (CH₄), accounting for 80% and 45% of the human-made emissions of these gases respectively.

 We’ve already discussed how N₂O can be released from artificial fertilisers.
 But where else do non-CO₂ emissions come from?
 Let’s have a look in the graphic below: